 FOR IMMEDIATE RELEASE: August 17, 2005

-Schumer announces that 93 fire departments and organizations across New York State will receive over $8.2 million as part of U.S. Department of Homeland Securities’ FIRE GRANT program Schumer says federal grants will help Central New York pay for fire operations and fire safety in tough fiscal times In March, Schumer fought to restore $400 million to the FIRE grants program which would be cu
+Schumer announces that 93 fire departments and organizations across New York State will receive over $8.2 million as part of U.S. Department of Homeland Securities’ FIRE GRANT program Schumer says federal grant will help Western New York pay for fire operations and fire safety in tough fiscal times In March, Schumer fought to restore $400 million to the FIRE grants program which would be cut

-US Senator Charles E. Schumer today announced over $340,000 in federal funds six fire departments in Central New York to pay for fire operations and fire safety.
+US Senator Charles E. Schumer today announced over $1.2 million in federal funds for twelve fire departments in Western New York to pay for fire operations, fire safety, and new firefighting vehicle acquisitions.
 The funds are being awarded through the Assistance to Firefighters program administered by the U.S. Department of Homeland Security (DHS).

 A Schumer analysis of the Administration's federal budget for FY05 found that cuts to the program could shortchange New York fire departments by $16 million.
 In March, Schumer urged the Congress and the White House to bolster the Administration's proposal by sending the full $900 million promised to fire departments by Congress.